Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Autonomous and Distributed Underlay DSA for Cognitive Radio Networks

-For the complete system operation, first the SUs avoid transmission while the PN initially adjusts its power and AMC parameters using the iterative power control algorithm (\ref{PrPowIter}).
-During this stage the SUs listen to the PN transmission and infer the modulation order used by their closest primary link.
-At this stage, the SUs obtain an estimate of the modulation order used by their corresponding nearest primary link when the SN is not transmitting.
-After this, each SU proceeds to send a series of short probe messages configured with different transmit powers.
-Each SU performs modulation classification for each probe message on its nearest primary link.
-The sequence of probe message transmit power and ensuing modulation order is fed to the NARX neural network, which provides the sequence of corresponding estimated throughput at the nearest primary link, $\vec{\hat{T}}$.
+The underlay DSA operation of an SU based on the NARX neural network cognitive engine is as follows: First the SUs avoid transmission while the PN initially adjusts its power and AMC parameters using the iterative power control algorithm (\ref{PrPowIter}).
+During this stage which earlier was denoted as listening stage, the SUs listen to the PN transmissions and infer the modulation order used by their closest primary link.
+At this stage, each transmitting SU obtains an estimate of the modulation order used by their corresponding nearest primary link when the SN is not transmitting.
+Next, each SU proceeds to send a series of short probe messages configured with different transmit powers.
+To devise the new adapted modulation order, each SU performs modulation classification for each probe message on its nearest primary link.
+The sequence of probe message transmit powers and corresponding estimated modulation orders at the nearest primary link are fed to the NARX neural network, which provides the sequence of corresponding estimated throughput values at the nearest primary link, $\vec{\hat{T}}$.
 Note that this sequence of estimated throughput values includes the one with no transmissions from the SN.
-Since estimating the throughput is equivalent to estimating the CQI and the corresponding AMC mode, the NARX neural network is able to provide an estimate of the nearest primary link SINR with a finer resolution than what could be derived from modulation classification alone.
-Furthermore, the SU can use the sequence of estimated throughput values to infer what would be the effect of its transmission on the nearest primary link by comparing the change in throughput value against that without the SN transmission.
+Since estimating the throughput is equivalent to estimating the CQI and the corresponding full AMC mode (channel coding rate and modulation order), the NARX neural network is able to provide an estimate of the nearest primary link SINR with a finer resolution than what could be derived from the modulation classification alone that is present at its input.
+The SU can use the sequence of estimated throughput values to infer what would be the effect of its transmission on the nearest primary link by comparing the change in throughput value against that without the SN transmission.
 As seen in Fig. \ref{CE}, the SU uses this information to find its own transmission parameters.
 We will consider two approaches for the SUs to choose transmit settings.
-In the first one, the SU chooses the maximum transmit power value that is estimated to not lead to a change in modulation order at its nearest primary link.
-In the second approach, the SU chooses the maximum transmit power value that is estimated to not change the nearest primary link throughput beyond a maximum relative change value.
-Note that the second approach differs from the first one in that it fully uses the advantage provided by the NARX neural network in providing the finer resolution inference on the nearest primary link full AMC mode, instead of the coarser inference on modulation order that the first scheme is based on.
+In the first one, the SU chooses the maximum transmit power value that is estimated to keep the modulation order at its nearest primary link unchanged.
+In the second approach, the SU chooses the maximum transmit power value that keeps the relative change in throughput of its nearest primary link below a predetermined limit.
+Note that the second approach differs from the first one in that it fully uses the advantage provided by the NARX neural network in providing the finer resolution full AMC mode inference on the nearest primary link, instead of the coarser inference on modulation order that the first scheme is based on.
 Additionally, for both approaches, those SUs that estimate that their closest primary link is transmitting in the lowest rate AMC mode when the SN is not transmitting (because of already experiencing a very low SINR, likely leaving no room for added interference from the SN) are prevented from transmitting.
 This guarantees that the reduction in the average rate of the primary link experiencing the poorest channel quality (CQI equal to 1) is minimized.